appwriters-dev/masterflutter/chapters/ch01-the-dart-basics.md

 ---
 id: ch01-the-dart-basics
 title: The Dart Basics
-description: Learn the very basics of the Dart programming language and programming concepts.
-If you are a beginner programmer, spend more in this chapter to get a strong foundation.
-You will learn the concepts like variables, data types, operators, functions and more.
+description: Start with the basics of Dart.
+If you are a beginner spend more time on this chapter.
 ---

 The first chapter will introduce you to the Dart programming language and its basic functionalities, which are powered by the flutter framework.
 To move on to the next chapters, you must finish this week with flying colors.
 If you are new to programming world, you can complete projects in this chapter several times so that your foundation is strong enough to handle other chapters.